 To fund the government each year, Congress passes twelve appropriations bills.
 House and Senate Appropriations Committees take the spending target determined by the Budget Committees and divide it between twelve appropriations subcommittees (one for each of the twelve bills).

-Of the 12 subcommittee, Commerce, Justice, Science, and Related Agencies funds the NSF (take a look at the House and Senate members, see if a member of your congressional delegation is one).
+Of the 12 subcommittees, Commerce, Justice, Science, and Related Agencies funds the NSF (take a look at the House and Senate members, see if a member of your congressional delegation is one).
 This subcommittee's authority includes other science-related agencies such as NASA, NIST, NOAA, and OSTP, and also the Federal Prison Industries Incorporated and the Commission on Civil Rights, among other programs.

-Once the differences in the respective House and Senate versions of the 12 appropriations bills have been reconciled, they are sent?individually or in packages (referred to as an "omnibus" if all together, or "minibuses" if in smaller packages)?to the President for signature into law.
+Once the differences in the respective House and Senate versions of the 12 appropriations bills have been reconciled, they are sent -- individually or in packages (referred to as an "omnibus" if all together, or "minibuses" if in smaller packages) -- to the President for signature into law.